-Hi Lili, please share a bit about you!
+Hi there, please share a bit about you!

 How did you come to join our dance therapy group?

-I found out about it on Facebook and was attracted to the possibility to find support and change aspects of my life, that I wanted to change.
-I haven’t been able to see my therapist in Germany on a regular basis and was in need of further support.
+I found out about it on facebook and was attracted to the possibility to find support and change aspects of my life, that I wanted to change.
+I haven’t been able to see my therapist in Germany on a regular basis and was looking for further support.